Motor tics

 The exact cause of tic disorders is unknown.
 However, recent studies in Tourette’s research have identified specific gene mutations that may play a role.
 Brain chemistry, especially the brain chemicals glutamate, serotonin, and dopamine, also seems essential.

-Tics that have a direct cause fit into a different category of diagnosis.
+Tics with a direct cause fall into a different diagnostic category.
 These include tics due to:

 • head injuries,